 Hendrik Vandekerckhove studied law at KU Leuven University for five years.
 He obtained his Bachelor’s degree in 2012.
 In 2014, during the second year of his Master’s, he did a two-months internship at the Office of the Registrar at the International Court of Justice.
 He finished his master, majoring in International and European Law, in 2014.
 The topic of his master’s thesis was “The international protection of whales, with special attention to the dispute between Australia and Japan”.
 After concluding his master’s studies, Hendrik started an LLM Public International Law at Utrecht University.

-His PhD dissertation, “The contribution of Belgian case law to international criminal justice”, will analyse the role of national courts – Belgium in particular – with regard to international criminal justice and the benefits associated with the possible expansion of such a role.
+In his PhD thesis he will analyse the role of national courts – Belgian courts and tribunals in particular – with respect to bringing about international criminal justice and whether benefits are associated with the possible expansion of their role.

 Wolfgang Form studied Political Science, Sociology, Social- and Economic History and Public Law in Marburg.
 He received his doctoral degree on political criminal justice during National Socialism in Germany at the University of Marburg.
 In 2003 he co-founded the International Research and Documentation Centre for War Crimes Trials (ICWC) in Marburg and is his scientific project manager since then.
 His main fields of research are: political criminal and military justice, history of international criminal law, peace and conflict studies and on local and regional history of National Socialism.
 As an international partner in the Jusinbellgium team, he supports the project with his expertise on digitized archives and post-war trials.